SNR/CRB-Constrained Joint Beamforming and Reflection Designs for RIS-ISAC Systems: Simulation Results

 \subsection{Convergence Performance of the Proposed Algorithms}

 We show the convergence performance of Algorithm 1 and Algorithm 2 in Figs. \ref{fig:convergence1} and \ref{fig:convergence2}, respectively.
 The achievable sum-rate versus the number of iterations under different settings is presented to verify the convergence of our proposed algorithms.
-We observe that both Algorithm 1 and Algorithm 2 converge with 30 iterations.
+We observe that both Algorithm 1 and Algorithm 2 converge within 100 iterations.
+Moreover, only small increases in the achievable sum-rate can be acquired after 30 iterations, which verifies the fast convergence and the effectiveness of the proposed algorithms.